m3g/JuliaNotes.jl/docs/src/publish_docs.md

 Settings -> GitHub Pages -> choose gh-pages (/root)
 ```

-(that is, go to Seetings, scroll down, on the GitHub pages section, choose the `gh-pages` banch to
+(that is, go to Seetings, scroll down, on the GitHub pages section, choose the `gh-pages` banch to deploy your page).
-deploy your page.

-At this point, the site should be published.
+After the end of the CI run, if no error was detected, the site should be published.

 ## For a registered package